2016 International Conference

 2:00 pm Allies in Change: An Integrative Model of Working with Abusive Partners.

-3:15 pm Connecting America’s Mass Shootings and Domestic Violence
+3:15 pm Connecting America’s Mass Shooting and Domestic Violence

 Description: When a shooter opens fire in public, indiscriminately killing strangers, it almost always makes national news.
-But the reality is that most mass shooters in America aren’t firing at random: They are targeting their families.
-In this session, The Huffington Post senior reporter Melissa Jeltsen will explore the connection between mass shootings and domestic violence, and what can be done to prevent them.
+But, the reality is that most mass shooters in America aren’t firing at random: They are targeting their families.
+In this session, The Huffington Post senior reporter Melissa Jeltsen will explore the connection between mass shootings and domestic violence, and what can be done to prevent the.

 Faculty: Melissa Jeltsen